Since 1934, Members Have Been Our First Priority

 When the banks in town weren’t meeting their needs, workers at an Omaha telephone company started a credit union with just $49 in deposits and seven members.
 What was the Omaha Telephone Employees Federal Credit Union is now Centris Federal Credit Union.
 But from 1934 until today, one thing has remained constant – our members’ financial well-being is our first priority.

 Credit Union History and Foundation

-In 1934 the employees started their credit union with less than $50 in deposits; by the end of 1934 our asset size had grown to $664.
+In 1934 the employees started their credit union with less than $50 in deposits and by the end of 1934, our asset size had grown to $664.
 The maximum secured loan was $50 and the maximum unsecured loan was $25.
-Back then, the credit union was open for only a half hour one day per week, or by special appointment.
+Back then, the credit union was open for only a half hour one day per week or by special appointment.

 Ever since Pearl Scheid was the first person to sign the Omaha Telephone Employees Federal Credit Union charter in 1934, we’ve been working hard to meet the needs of our members.
 Back then, when Scheid contributed her $7 to the pool of funds, only $49 was needed to charter a credit union, and it was just enough to pay for ledgers and office supplies to get the enterprise up and running.

 Fifty years later, in 1984, Scheid told the Omaha World-Herald in an article celebrating Bell Federal’s 50th year: “I never doubted the success of the credit union.”
-Now, with over 80 years behind us, we are looking forward to fulfilling our commitment to being a life-long financial partner for our members for many years to come.
+Now, with more than 80 years behind us, we are looking forward to fulfilling our commitment to being a trusted lifelong financial partner for our members for many years to come.